 OPTIONS FOR RESOLUTION

-Individuals making reports of discrimination or sexual misconduct shall be informed about options for resolving potential violations of the policies which prohibit discrimination or sexual misconduct.
-These options include informal dispute resolution, referral to other university offices or programs, formal investigation by the university Title IX Coordinator, and availability of resources outside the university process.
-The university shall respond, to the greatest extent possible, to reports of discrimination or sexual misconduct brought anonymously or brought by third parties not directly impacted by the discrimination or sexual misconduct.
-However, the response to such reports may be limited if information contained in the report cannot be factually verified by independent investigation.
-Complainants and other individuals submitting reports of discrimination or sexual misconduct shall be informed about the range of possible outcomes of the report, including interim protections, remedies for the individual harmed by the discrimination or sexual misconduct, and disciplinary actions that might be taken against the accused as a result of the report, including information about the procedures leading to such outcomes.
+Individuals making reports of discrimination or sexual harassment shall be informed about options for resolving potential violations of the policies which prohibit discrimination or sexual harassment.
+These options include informal dispute resolution, referral to other university offices or programs, formal investigation by the university, and availability of resources outside the university process.
+The university shall respond, to the greatest extent possible, to reports of discrimination or sexual harassment brought anonymously or brought by third parties not directly impacted by the discrimination or sexual harassment.
+However, the response to such reports may be limited if information contained in the report cannot be factually verified by an independent investigation.
+Complainants and other individuals submitting reports of discrimination or sexual harassment shall be informed about the range of possible outcomes of the report, including interim supportive measures, remedies for the individual harmed by the discrimination or sexual harassment, and disciplinary actions that might be taken against the respondent as a result of the report, including information about the procedures leading to such outcomes.

 RETALIATION COMPLAINT PROCEDURES